imdeep2905/Neural-Network-Sandbox/HELP.md

 | Nadam | ### |## or ###|
 | AdaMax | ### |## or ###|

-You should always choose optimizer according do available data and time.
+You should always choose optimizer according to available data and timeconstraint.

 ### Choose Loss function